ourlighthouse/figuring-space/Chatelet - Figuring Space - Ch 2.md

 ## Notes
 [^1]: We prefer the term 'triptych' to that of 'triplet'.
 'Triplet' belongs to the technical vocabulary of set theory: it is an ordered collection of three elements.
 'Triplet' only refers implicitly to a process of orientation, which it hurries to open out.
 'Triptych' is a three-panelled painting and explicitly suggests hinges.
 To speak of a 'triptych' (amplitude, intensity, parameter) is to *emphasize the articulation* and the undivided character, whereas the 'triplet' concentrates the attention only on the rule that associates the statement '*A*, then *B*, then *C*' and the symbol $(A,B,C)$.
 [^2]: For all the notions and concepts used in this chapter the reader can refer to the *Cambridge History of Later Medieval Philosophy* (Cambridge University Press, 1982).
 [^3]: We follow M. Clagett, *The Science of Mechanics in the Middle Ages* (University of Wisconsin Press, 1959), 347-70, for the text and diagrams of the configurations of qualities.
 Remember that Oresme (ca. 1325-1382) was bishop of Lisieux.
 We are indebted to him for works of popular science and on kinematics (the *Commentaire aux livres du ciel et du monde*) and an important treatise on money (*De mutationibus monetarum*).
-On these questions, see P. Duhem, *Etudes sur Leonard de Vinci* (Paris, 1909-13), 3 vols; and A. Maier, *An der Grenze von Scholastik und Naturwissenschaft* (Rome, 1952), and *Die Probleme der intensiven Grosse* (Rome, 1939).
+On these questions, see P. Duhem, *Etudes sur Leonard de Vinci* (Paris, 1909-13), 3 vols; and A. Maier, *An der Grenze von Scholastik und Naturwissenschaft* (Rome, 1952), and *Die Probleme der intensiven Grösse* (Rome, 1939).
 [^4]: St. Thomas Aquinas, *Summa Theologica*, I-II, question 52, article 1.
 [^5]: Ibid.
 [^6]: Ibid.